Lecture Notes in Cosmology: Application: neutrinos

-Therefore, since the CMB temperature today is of $T_{\gamma 0} = 2.725$ K, we expect a thermal neutrino background of temperature $T_{\nu 0} \approx 1.945$ K. Remarkably, the result of Eq.~\eqref{TgammaTnu} does not depend on the neutrino $g_\nu$.
-Let us open a brief parenthesis in order to justify the procedure that we have used in order to determine the result in Eq.~\eqref{TgammaTnu}.
+Therefore, since the CMB temperature today is $T_{\gamma 0} = 2.725$ K, we expect a thermal neutrino background of temperature $T_{\nu 0} \approx 1.945$ K. Remarkably, the result of Eq.~\eqref{TgammaTnu} does not depend on the neutrino $g_\nu$.
+Note that electrons and positrons are not the only particles that annihilate (for example, protons and antiprotons also annihilate at much larger temperatures), but they are the only particles that annihilate \textit{after} neutrinos decouple; thus, we took only them into account in order to determine the temperature difference.

-We saw that for a single species in thermal equilibrium $sa^3$ is conserved because of the continuity equation.
-However, during electron-positron annihilation the continuity equation \textit{does not} hold true neither for photons nor for electron and positron, i.e.

-where $\Gamma_{\rm ann}$ is the $e^-$-$e^+$ annihilation rate.
-Therefore, we cannot use the constancy of $sa^3$ for each of these species separately.
-However, we can and did use it for the \textit{total}, since the sum of the two above equations gives:

-In other words, the continuity equation always applies if one suitably extends the set of species, ultimately because of Bianchi identities.
+For a more detailed description of the positron-electron annihilation epoch in the early universe, see Ref. \cite{Thomas:2019ran}.

-Using Eq.~\eqref{TgammaTnu}, the neutrino and antineutrino energy densities can be thus related to the photon energy density as follows:
+Using Eq.~\eqref{TgammaTnu}, the neutrino and antineutrino energy densities can be related to the photon energy density as follows:\footnote{Recall that we include antineutrinos in the calculations because we are assuming that, due to their masslessness, there is no excess production of $\nu$ over $\bar\nu$, and $\varepsilon_\nu = \varepsilon_{\bar{\nu}} \neq 0$ since they do not annihilate.}

-where we have left unspecified the value of the neutrino degeneracy $g_\nu$ and the number of neutrino families $N_\nu$.
+where we have left unspecified the values of the neutrino degeneracy $g_\nu$ and the number of neutrino families $N_\nu$.